-Non-original articles.
-Only topics that are substantially discussed are indexed.
-Although the check tags human, nonhuman, and systematic review are indexed whenever the definition applies, other check tags are only indexed if they are the main topic of the article.
+Only the main topics are indexed.
+Although the check tags human and nonhuman are indexed whenever the definition applies, other check tags are only indexed if they are the main topic of the article.
 Similarly, subheadings for disease, drug, and device terms are only indexed if they are the main topic of the article.